-Prerequisite: permission.
+3 credits Prerequisite: permission.
 Theoretical and applied aspects of small group dynamics.
 Topics include leadership emergence, effective group development and functioning, power, norms and individual behavior, among others.
 (Same as KSU 72432) Seminar.

-634 PERSONALITY AND SOCIAL SYSTEMS
+PERSONALITY AND SOCIAL SYSTEMS 634

-Examination of contemporary theory and research on linkages between personality and society.
+Examination of contemporary theory and research on linkages between personality and soci-ety.
 Some applications in studies of modernization, social class and occupations and sex roles.
-(Same as KSU 72433) Seminar.
+(Same as KSU 72433) Seminar

-635 SOCIOLOGY OF COMMUNICATION
+SOCIOLOGY OF COMMUNICATION 635

-Examination of communication media, content, audiences and impact within sociological context.
-(Same as KSU 72434) Seminar.
+3 credits Examination of communication media, content, audiences and impact within sociological con-text.
+(Same as KSU 72434) Seminar,

-636 CRITIQUE OF MASS COMMUNICATIONS RESEARCH 3 credits Prerequisite: permission.
+CRITIQUE OF MASS COMMUNICATIONS RESEARCH 636

+3 credits Prerequisite: permission.
 Systematic evaluation of theoretical, methodological and empirical aspects of significant studies of mass communication.
 (Same as KSU 72876) Seminar.

-639 SOCIOLOGY OF SEX ROLES Prerequisite: permission.
-Advanced review of theories and research on origins, characteristics and changes in sex roles.
-Emphasis on recent empirical research on sex role patterns and processes in Western industrial societies.
-Seminar.
+639 SOCIOLOGY OF GENDER

+3 credits Prerequisite permission.
+Examination of theories and research on gender origins, character-istics and changes.
+Emphasizes recent empirical research on gender role patterns and processes in various industrial societies.

+SOCIAL ORGANIZATION 645

-645 SOCIAL ORGANIZATION 3 credits General survey of major theories, concepts and problems pertaining to creation, alteration and dissolution of social organization at various levels of size and complexity.
-(Same as KSU 72540)
+3 credits General survey of major theories, concepts and problems pertaining to creation, atteration and dissolution of social organization at various levels of size and complexity.
+(Same as KSU 72540) Seminar

-646 SOCIAL STRATIFICATION
+SOCIAL STRATIFICATION

-Prerequisite: permission.
+3 credits Prerequisite: permission.
 Seminar dealing with social class and castes with special reference to American social structure.
 (Same as KSU 72546) Seminar.

-648 COMPLEX ORGANIZATIONS Prerequisite: permission.
+648 COMPLEX ORGANIZATIONS

+3 credits rerequisite: permission.
 Organizations as social systems; their effect on individuals.
 Problems of professionals in bureaucracies.
 (Same as KSU 72545) Seminar.

-49 SOCIOLOGY OF WORK Examination of work as behavioral phenomenon in human societies; contrasts with non-work and leisure; significance of occupations, professional and work types in organization of work.
+SOCIOLOGY OF WORK

+3 credits Examination of work as behavioral phenomenon in human societies; contrasts with non-work and leisure; significance of occupations, professional and work types in organization of work.
 (Same as KSU 72542) Seminar.

-651 SEMINAR IN RACE RELATIONS
+SEMINAR IN RACE RELATIONS 651

-3 credits

 Prerequisite: permission.
 Analysis of the structure and dynamics of race and ethnic relations with attention given to both historical and contemporary issues.
 (Same as KSU 72870) Seminar.